 Personal Insight Questions

 The following are tips to help applicants find appropriate topics, styles and tones for their answers to the personal insight questions.
-Please also see the University of California’s instructions for freshmen and for transfers.
+Please also see the University of California’s instructions for first-years and for transfers.

 As we read your application, including your answers to the personal insight questions, we’re looking for evidence of your intellectual curiosity and your interest in personal development.
 UCLA has such a creative, ambitious and diverse student body.
 We’re always on the lookout for applicants who will contribute to the intellectual vitality, cultural life and diversity of UCLA.